-So the least advanced blastocyst would be 1CC, and the most would be 5AA.
-However it’s generally preferred to do embryo transfer before reaching level 5 (which means it’s already hatching and becoming a fetus).
-So we look for Blastocysts that are level 4 with letter grades of A or B.
+So the least advanced blastocyst would be 1CC, and the most would be 6AA.
+However it’s generally preferred to do embryo transfer as they reach level 5 (which means it’s just starting to hatch).
+So we look for Blastocysts that are level 4 or 5 with letter grades of A or B.

 For those embryos that do not make it to Blastocyst stage by Day 5 or 6, if they reach the stage immediately before becoming Blasts they may be considered Early Blastocyst stage.
 These are less developed than Blastoscysts, but still have the possibility to develop into blasts within the uterus (although the chances are less likely).
 And the Blastocyst grading scale does not yet apply because the embryo doesn’t have the structures in place that define the grade of a Blastocyst.
 For these, the grade is based on the number of cells and the a few other criteria (fragmentation and nucleation for example).
 Clinicians give a grade from 0 to 3 (3 being the best formed).

 The stage immediately before Early Blastocyst is called the Compact Stage (or even the Early Compact stage).
-Embryos that don’t make it past this point after 5 days are not likely to develop further and many clinics will discard these.
+Embryos that don’t make it past this point after 5 days are less likely to develop further and many clinics will discard these.
 Even though they may be eventually discarded, clinicians may still give a grade similar to Early Blasts, with the number of cells and a grade from 0 to 3.